Instructor: Dr. Bartosz Protas

 Office: HH 326, Ext.
 24116

-Software:All of the computational examples will be presented using MATLAB.
+Software:All computational examples will be presented using MATLAB.
 This software is available on the computers in the computer lab.
-Lab hours (see above) are reserved for unsupervised work with computer-based assignments.
-Unless they are reserved for large-class tutorials, students should be able to work in the computer labs in BSB also outside the allocated time-slots.
+Lab hours (see above) are reserved for unsupervised work with computer--based assignments.
+Unless they are reserved for large--class tutorials, students should be able to work in the computer labs in ABB also outside the allocated time--slots.
 Students are as well encouraged to purchase The Student Edition of MATLAB" to be able to work with MATLAB at home.
-While a limited introduction to MATLAB will be provided, it is recommended that students grasp basic MATLAB programming skills working either in the computer labs or with the personal student edition.
+During the lectures some introduction to MATLAB will be provided.

-Assignments:Six home assignments will be handed out in class every second week, starting from January 12.
-Solutions of the assignments should be submitted by e-mail to firstname.lastname@example.org..
+Assignments:Six home assignments will be handed out in class every second week, starting from January 17.
+Solutions of the assignments should be submitted via e-mail to the instructor using the template provided.
 The assignments are due by midnight on Wednesday the following week.
+Late submissions will not be accepted.
 Only five best assignments are counted towards the final mark.
 The assignments and solutions will be posted on the course webpage.

-Class Quiz:There will be one in-class quiz on February 9.
+Test:There will be one in-class test on February 8.
 It will last 50 minutes and will cover analytical issues only (no programming).
 Only the McMaster standard calculator Casio fx-991 will be allowed during the quiz.

 Final Exam:The course will be completed by a three-hour final examination.
 The date and location of the final exam will be announced by the Registrar's office in mid-term.